 Curriculum Directors take part in the UTC RAG to identify students who are a cause for concern and to commit to an intervention programme.
+On the deadline Curriculum

+Directors sign of the data with

+their Line Manager.

 Data and Compliance Manager uploads Data into SISRA from SIMS for analysis.